haihuanchen/eMall-backend/README.md

 # eMall-backend

 An online eCommerce website to make online shopping(buying & selling) more accessible.

-This project was bootstrapped with [Create React App].
+Before you begin, ensure you have met the following requirements:

+You have to install the latest version of Ruby on Rails. <Linux/Mac> machine is supported.
+To start the back end app, simply run terminal command 'rails s'.

 -Developed user interface employing React and React Bootstrap for styling